ARP Bolts & Studs

 This newly formulated super-alloy demonstrates superior fatigue cycle life, tensile strength and toughness – with complete resistance to atmospheric corrosion and oxidation.
-ARP is the first to develop manufacturing and testing processes for fasteners with Custom Age 625+.
-Best of all it is less expensive and expected to soon replace MP-35 as the material of choice in the high strength, super-alloy field.
+ARP is the first to develop manufacturing and testing processes for bolts & studs with Custom Age 625+.
+Best of all it is less expensive and expected to soon replace MP-35 as the material of choice in the high-strength, super-alloy field.
 Typical tensile strength is 260,000-280,000 psi.

 ARP now offers special order fasteners made of an alloy (Ti6Al-4V) that is specially heat-treated (a process developed by ARP’s own Russ Sherman) and provides superior strength to other titanium alloys employed in racing and aerospace.
 The material has a nominal tensile strength of 180,000 psi and is very corrosion resistant.
 The main advantage of titanium, of course, is its weight – which is about 40% lighter than a comparable fastener made of steel.
 Head studs and accessory arp bolts are ideal applications for this lightweight material.